 What is the Pronghorn Lease List?

-- Landowners can indicate interest in being listed on the Pronghorn Lease List on the permit application form or contact their local TPWD biologist at any time.
+- Landowners can indicate interest in being listed on the Pronghorn Lease List (BUCK, DOE) on the permit application form or contact their local TPWD biologist at any time.

 TPWD wants to lease your property!